xaxxon/v8toolkit/README.md

 #### Building/installing Boost

-V8 doesn't require Boost, but v8toolkit has additional features when boost is present.
+V8 doesn't use Boost, but v8toolkit has additional, desirable features when boost is present.

 With apt-get:  `sudo apt-get install libboost-all-dev`

-OS X with brew: `brew install boost --c++11` (the --c++11 part is required  )
+OS X with brew: `brew install boost --c++11`

 From source: